5 Tips Marketing to Gen Z

 No Comments

 5 Tips Marketing to Gen Z begins with them becoming forty percent of all consumers by 2020.
-And, unlike any other consumer generation before them here is what you need to know.
+And, unlike any other consumer generation before them, here is what you need to know.

-kids born into technology While everyone before Gen Z adapted to the introduction of social media, they were born into it.
+While everyone before Gen Z adapted to the introduction of social media, they were born into it.
 When kids are born into an existing or new technology, they seem to have an innate understanding of it.
 My Godson at age four is using mobile and tablet devices — as well as a laptop — better than many boomers today.
 And his sister, all of 1 1/2 isn’t far behind him.

 If you want to tap their interest and attention, you have to understand their perspective of social media.